MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 15. Select **Save**.

 16. At the top of the **Organization information** pane, note the message indicating the changes have been saved.
-Select the **X** in the upper right-hand corner to close the pane.
+Select the **X** in the top corner of the pane to close it.

 17. Back on the **Organization profile** tab, in the list of organization profile data, select **Release preferences**.  <br/>